jasim98/face_recognizer/README.md

 Steps for Face recognition
+1) Create a folder called "dataSet" and "trainner"
-1) Dataset Creator captures 20 images of faces to create dataset
+2) Dataset Creator captures 20 images of faces to create dataset
-2) Trainer.py trains the uploaded pictures for recognition
+3) Trainer.py trains the uploaded pictures for recognition
-3) Recognizer.py recognizes the face of the person
+4) Recognizer.py recognizes the face of the person